-1. Install the sensor pad in the bed on top of any waterproof mattress or pillow protection and connect.

-2. Enable the alarm with the lowest sensitivity.
-Please note that the sensor pad is automatically tested for damage and a "Sensor Failure" will show if a wire is broken or the plug not inserted correctly.

-3. If the system fails to detect, then note if the pad has been penetrated by moisture and reposition if necessary.

-4. If the system to too sensitive (eg to dribbling or just slight wetting), then set the sensitivity accordingly.
+- 1. Install the sensor pad in the bed on top of any waterproof mattress or pillow protection but under and comfort sheet and connect. - 2.
+Enable the alarm with the lowest sensitivity.
+Please note that if the sensor pad is automatically tested for damage and a "Sensor Failure" will show if a wire is broken or the plug not inserted correctly. - 3.
+If the system fails to detect, then note if the pad has been penetrated by moisture and reposition if necessary. - 4.
+If the system to too sensitive (eg to dribbling or just slight wetting), then set the sensitivity accordingly.